amd/MxGPU-Virtualization/smi-lib/docs/how_to/amdsmi_cli_usage.md

 ---
 myst:
   html_meta:
-    "description lang=en": "Learn how to use the AMD SMI command line tool - comprehensive usage guide."
+    "description lang=en": "Learn how to use the AMD SMI command line tool - comprehensive usage guide for GPUs and NICs."
-    "keywords": "amdsmi, cli, usage, commands, examples, gpu, monitoring"
+    "keywords": "amdsmi, cli, usage, commands, examples, gpu, nic, network, monitoring"
 ---

 # AMD SMI CLI Tool - Usage Guide

 ## Overview

-**AMD SMI tool** is a command line utility that utilizes AMD SMI Library APIs to monitor and configure AMD GPUs on Linux host systems.
-The tool is used to monitor AMD GPUs status in virtualization environments, providing comprehensive GPU management capabilities for host administrators.
-The tool outputs GPU/driver information in plain text, in JSON, or in CSV formats while it can also show the info in the console or save to the specified output file.
+**AMD SMI tool** is a command line utility that utilizes AMD SMI Library APIs to monitor and configure AMD GPUs and NICs on Linux host systems.
+The tool is used to monitor AMD GPUs and NICs status in virtualization environments, providing comprehensive GPU management capabilities for host administrators.
+The tool outputs GPU and NIC information in plain text, in JSON, or in CSV formats while it can also show the info in the console or save to the specified output file.

 ## Return Codes